Hazelwood (rugby ground)

 The Hazelwood Centre is a rugby union ground and sports facility in Sunbury-on-Thames in the English county of Surrey.
-The facility serves as the home of London Irish with the clubs' administrative offices being based here.
-The professional side use the facility for training, Premiership Rugby Shield matches and pre-season friendlies.
-London Irish Amateur Rugby Football Club train and play all home games here.
+The facility served as the home of London Irish with the clubs' administrative offices being based here.
+The professional side used the facility for training, Premiership Rugby Shield matches and pre-season friendlies.
+London Irish Amateur train and play all home games here.

 History and setting

 Having replaced the facility at The Avenue, the fields sit in the club's natural green-buffered 63-acre holding.
 The previous owner of this parcel of Metropolitan Green Belt was a golf club (supporting its driving range and nine hole-course).
 A remnant of its landscaping is a small, professionally-planted pondside reserve.
+Initially the plans for the Training Ground where blocked in 2011 by then Secretary of State for Communities and Local Government, Eric Pickles, following a public inquiry with local residents who cited the loss of urban space and impact on the green belt as key factors.
+Following extensive revisions, Spelthorne Borough Council granted permission for the Training Ground to be built a year later.